weizhixiang-workspace/mobinets.github.io/seminar/README.md

 \[from\]:USERNAME@mobinets.org
 \[to\]:notice@mobinets.org

-Please copy the above text and replace the username and password only in the mail.personal file.
+Please copy the above text and replace the username and password only in the created ``mail.personal`` file.
-DO NOT change the above format.
+**DO NOT change the above format.**
-Note: This file will not be uploaded to github and is available only to yourself.
+Note: *This file will not be uploaded to github and is available only to yourself*.

 ## Usage